 I love to give the kids good home cooked food, but also like meals that don’t require a Cordon Bleu diploma and five hours of my time.
 Also, last year, I got into meal planning to help me save on time, money and waste.

-Oven-baked salmon is a dish that is very well received, ludicrously easy to prepare – I don’t ever remember following a recipe – and healthy (aside from me adding more butter than is necessary – mmm butter).
+Oven-baked salmon is a dish that is very well received, ludicrously easy to prepare – I don’t ever remember following a recipe – and healthy (aside from me adding more butter than is necessary – mmm butter) except when I had to cook for my mom which needs Home Care Assistance.
 It’s also great for adults and kids alike, hence this meal occurs several times a month on my plan and why I think it’s great for the @Organixbrands #NoJunk Challenge.

 I have been sent a sample of Bacofoil Non-Stick Foil to try out along with some tips.
 However, this is the brand that I use anyway as I find it is far more durable than supermarket brands and is really good on the non-stick front.